 With these restrictions in mind, it’s evident that a delivery drone can’t take the place of the beloved truck driver.
 What it can do, however, is serve as a tech-savvy assistant.

 Drones can provide assistance, but they can’t replace truck drivers

 A recent study found that 70 percent of consumers would rather speak to a human customer service representative than engage with a chatbot or virtual or digital customer service representative.
 Drones may not outwardly appear as customer service representatives, but they are delivering a service to customers when they deliver packages.

 Additionally, a Pew Recent Center survey asked a group of Americans what their beliefs were on personal and commercial drones being permitted to fly through U.S. airspace.
 A whopping 63 percent of the Americans surveyed said they thought operating with drones would be a change for the worse.
-This number is reflective of the adjustment period that will be required for consumers to grow more and more comfortable with this system of technology.
+This number reflects the adjustment period that will be required for consumers to grow increasingly comfortable with this system of technology.

-Technology is no substitute for the trust, exceptional customer service, and relationship building that can flourish with human to human interaction.
+Technology is no substitute for trust, exceptional customer service, and relationship building that can flourish with human-to-human interaction.

 Prepare your operation for success in the last mile